ameenalasady/uwoGradeScraper/README.md

 - Scrape grades for any term
 - View grades in the terminal
+- The user can specify which courses they want to track changes for, if not all.
 - Option to receive notifications when grades are updated
   - Discord
   - Windows 10 toast notifications